CrazyJ36/c/README.txt

+#TODO
+all executables should be in executable directory. not in categories folder.
+(eg. no executable should be in the read-file program folder) temp test files can be made when running.

+# HOW TO
 After c programs are compiled on one processor they cannot run on another until the "file.c" is compiled on the other machine.